zhlbn42/SOC-SIEM-lab/cases/ssh-brutforce/incidents/INC-001-ssh-bruteforce-success.md

 # INC-001 — SSH brute force + successful login

 ## Summary
-I noticed a lot of failed SSH logins on Metasploitable3 and then a successful login to `vagrant`.
+I observed a burst of failed SSH logins on Metasploitable3 followed by a successful login to `vagrant`.
-To me, this looks like either the attacker actually guessed or brute-forced the password, or they used already valid credentials after generating noise with failed attempts.
+This pattern suggests a password was guessed, brute-forced, or already known after noise was generated.

 ## Environment
 - Victim: metasploitable3-ub1404 (192.168.56.102)